Conflict (narrative): Man versus nature

-"Man versus nature" originally came from the "Nature versus nurture" argument, which was credited to be pioneered in the European canon by Philosopher John Locke's An Essay Concerning Human Understanding (1690).
+"Man versus nature" originally came from the "Nature versus nurture" argument, which was credited to be pioneered in the European canon by philosopher John Locke's An Essay Concerning Human Understanding (1690).
 The coinage came from Victorian polymath Francis Galton, the modern founder of eugenics and behavioral genetics when he was discussing the influence of heredity and environment on social advancement.
 Galton was influenced by On the Origin of Species written by his half-cousin, the evolutionary biologist Charles Darwin.

-This debate eventually became part of the Social Sciences milieu in the 20th century.
-With questions about it put forth in particularly Socioilogy with the introduction of Conflict theory by Lester F. Ward favoring more nature and the father of Anthropology, Franz Boas'.
+This debate eventually became part of the social sciences milieu in the 20th century.
+With questions about it put forth in particularly sociology with the introduction of conflict theory by Lester F. Ward favoring more nature and the father of anthropology, Franz Boas.
 He outlined his theory in The Mind of Primitive Man (1911) established a program that would dominate American anthropology for the next 15 years.
 In this study, he established that in any given population, biology, language, material, and symbolic culture, are autonomous; that each is an equally important dimension of human nature, but that none of these dimensions is reducible to another.

 This debate might have jumped to writing with Ayn Rand, a fiction writer and a philosopher, who argued that "man versus nature" is not a conflict because nature has no free will and thus can make no choices.
 Though she argued against it, she still mentioned it as a possibility.

 The conflict in this explanation is imaged as an external struggle positioning the character versus an animal or a force of nature, such as a storm or tornado or snow.
 The "man versus nature" conflict is central to Ernest Hemingway's The Old Man and the Sea, where the protagonist contends versus a marlin.
 It is also common in adventure stories, including Robinson Crusoe.
 The TV show Man vs. Wild takes its name from this conflict, featuring Bear Grylls and his attempts to survive nature.